 3. Say “Thank You” With Practical Party Favors

 Give your guests something practical, yet decorative, to take home.
-Shell trays wrapped up in colorful fabrics not only add to the fresh Caribbean look of the table, but they can also:
+Candy trays wrapped up in colorful fabrics not only add to the fresh Caribbean look of the table, but they can also:

 - be filled with some homemade treats using tropical fruits, such as candied pineapples and guavas